queest347/AcePictureBot/faq.md

 * Did you register something on the "DO NOT REGISTER" list?
 * Did you unfollow twice while still having a waifu registered?

-If you think it's none of these feel free to contact: @Ace3DF
+If you think it's none of these feel free to contact: @AceStatusbot

 # Other stuff